 It is addictive, especially when you start getting visitors to your website.
 Pick a niche where you can help people the most.
 Google is made for people looking for solutions, if you can help direct them to their solution, you have the makings of a successful website.

-My post is a little long and I expect I will need to update and add more content to make it easier to follow.
+My post is long and I expect I will need to update and add more content to make it easier to follow.
 But I think I have a beginner’s guide that can get you started.

 I appreciate any feedback if you want me to go into more detail or add more sections, let me know in the comments below.
-I want this to be a post to be useful to new bloggers.

 Did my post help you get started?